microsoft/BotBuilder-Samples/samples/javascript_typescript/11.qnamaker/README.md

 One of the basic requirements in writing your own Bot service is to seed it with questions and answers.
 In many cases, the questions and answers already exist in content like FAQ URLs/documents, product manuals, etc. With QnA Maker, users can query your application in a natural, conversational manner.
 QnA Maker uses machine learning to extract relevant question-answer pairs from your content.
 It also uses powerful matching and ranking algorithms to provide the best possible match between the user query and the questions.

 # Deploy this bot to Azure
 You can use the [MSBot](https://github.com/microsoft/botbuilder-tools) Bot Builder CLI tool to clone and configure any services this sample depends on.

-To install all Bot Builder tools -

-Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher
+Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher.

+To install all Bot Builder tools, run

 ```bash
 npm i -g msbot chatdown ludown qnamaker luis-apis botdispatch luisgen